ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

       auth_group:
         description:
-          - Optionally add an authentication group to restrict access to the WAN Optimization tunnel to peers in the authe
+          - Optionally add an authentication group to restrict access to the WAN Optimization tunnel to peers in the authentication group.
-          - ntication group.
         required: false

       cifs: